If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 Total watch time is one of the most important ranking factors.

-This a much deeper subject, but some general guidelines you should follow are:
+This subject is much deeper, but some general guidelines you should follow are:

-Stand out from the videos that compete with yours to get more clicks
+- Design thumbnails that stand out: Stand out from the videos that compete with yours to get more clicks.
+Use Canva’s free thumbnail templates.

 Why do you think that a lot of vloggers talk about a lot of things first before showing what the title of the video is about?
 The more watch time you can hold, the more YouTube will like you.

-Learn about SEO-friendly titles, tags, thumbnail and description
+Learn about SEO-friendly titles, tags, thumbnails, and video descriptions.

 Let’s say YouTube shows 5 results for a keyword and your video is ranked last; if your video still gets more click, then you will earn higher ranks and get even more views.